-On the stones to the left is the drum our guide used to sing her song — it was so beautiful and echoed majestically inside the cave — I wish I could share that with you, but I can’t!
+On the stones to the left is the drum our guide used to sing her song — it was so beautiful and echoed majestically inside the cave — click the link to watch the video I took of her!

 Our guide took panoramic photos of us individually inside the cave with her drum — love this photo so much!!!